 - Fund management business

 - Insurance business

 *as a holding company, engaged, or where one or more of its subsidiaries is engaged in one of the activities listed above.

 A “non-included entity” is an IBC that does not conduct relevant activities in Belize or an IBC that is tax resident in a jurisdiction other than Belize, that is not included in the EU list of non-cooperative jurisdictions.

-The substance requirements of the ES Act shall only apply to include entities that are tax residents in Belize.
+The Belize Economic Substance requirements of the ES Act shall only apply to include entities that are tax residents in Belize.

 Where an IBC claims to be a tax resident outside of Belize, it must provide evidence of its tax residence with a letter or certificate issued by the competent tax authority of said jurisdiction,